 Current Honors students with at least a 3.5 GPA overall are eligible to apply for scholarships.
 To apply, download the Returning Students Scholarship Application.
 This form allows you to type in your response.
-Fill it out and return it to Dr. Reichert by February 18th in her office.
-Ensure that all three references have sent their letters by February 18th as well.
+Fill it out and return it to Dr. Omidvar by February 17, 2014, in his office.
+Ensure that all three references have sent their letters by February 17th as well.

-Dr. Reichert works closely with the Financial Aid Office to ensure that deserving students get scholarships.
+Dr. Omidvar works closely with the Financial Aid Office to ensure that deserving students get scholarships.

 The Rhodes Scholarships, the oldest international fellowships, were initiated after the death of Cecil Rhodes in 1902, and bring outstanding students from many countries around the world to the University of Oxford.
 The first American Scholars were elected in 1904.

 American Rhodes Scholars are selected through a decentralized process by which regional selection committees choose 32 Scholars each year from among those nominated by selection committees in each of the fifty states.
 Through December 2000, applicants from more than 300 American colleges and universities had been selected as Rhodes Scholars.
 In most years, a Rhodes Scholar is selected from an institution which has not formerly supplied a successful applicant.